ava-labs/avalanche-network-runner/docs/reference.md

 ## `add-permissionless-delegator`

-Delegate to a permissionless validator in an elastic subnet
+Delegates to a permissionless validator in an elastic subnet

 ### Usage